neiltbern/CMPE-132-Course-Project/README.md

 # CMPE-132-Course-Project

+This project implements a Machine Learning-based Intrusion Detection System (IDS) using the **TON_IoT Weather dataset**.
+Our system is designed to detect common cybersecurity threats targeting IoT environments, such as DDoS, Backdoor, Injection, and Ransomware attacks, using telemetry data collected from weather sensors.
+The goal of our project is to design and implement a lightweight IDS that generalizes and detects certain attack patterns.

+## Dataset Overview

 The following features and descriptions are included in the TON_IoT Weather activity dataset used for training and evaluation:

 ### Dataset Features